-PSYC101, 220; SOCI119, 425; a human biology course; PLSC104; IDSC237; SPAN171, BHSC230.
-Students are also required to choose two 2-3 credit upper division social work or social-work-related courses, in consultation with the student's advisor.
+PSYC101, 220; SOCI119; BIOL100; PLSC104; IDSC237; SPAN171.
+Students are also required to choose two 2-3 credit upper division social work or social-work-related courses and one additional 2-credit social work elective, in consultation with the student's advisor.